The Gambia: Political history

 In July 1994, a bloodless military coup d'état brought an end to the Jawara era.
 The Armed Forces Provisional Ruling Council (AFPRC), led by Yahya Jammeh, ruled dictatorially for two years.
 The council suspended the constitution, banned all political parties, and imposed a dusk-to-dawn curfew on the populace.
 A transition back to democracy occurred in 1996, and a new constitution was written, though the process was manipulated to benefit Jammeh.
-In a 1996 referendum, 70% of voters approved the constitution, and in December 1996 Jammeh was elected as president.
+In a 1996 referendum, 70% of voters approved the constitution, and in December 1996, Jammeh was elected as president.
 All but PDOIS of the pre-coup parties were banned, and former ministers were barred from public office.

 During Jammeh's rule, the opposition was again fragmented.
 An example was the infighting between members of the National Alliance for Democracy and Development (NADD) that was formed in 2005.
 Jammeh used the police forces to harass opposition members and parties.
 Jammeh was also accused of human rights abuses, especially towards human rights activists, civil society organisations, political opponents, and the media.
-Their fates included being sent into exile, harassment, arbitrary imprisonment, murder, and forced disappearance.
+They faced exile, harassment, arbitrary imprisonment, murder, and forced disappearance.
 Particular examples include the murder of journalist Deyda Hydara in 2004, a student massacre at a protest in 2000, public threats to kill human rights defenders in 2009, and public threats towards homosexuals in 2013.
 Furthermore, Jammeh made threats to the religious freedom of non-Muslims, used 'mercenary judges' to weaken the judiciary, and faced numerous accusations of election rigging.

 In the December 2016 presidential election, Jammeh was beaten by Adama Barrow, who was backed by a coalition of opposition parties.
 Jammeh's initial agreement to step down followed by a change of mind induced a constitutional crisis that culminated in a military intervention by ECOWAS forces in January 2017.
 Barrow pledged to serve at the head of a three-year transitional government.
 The Nigerian Centre for Democracy and Development describe the challenges facing Barrow as needing to restore "citizen's trust and confidence in the public sector".
 They describe a "fragile peace" with tensions in rural areas between farmers and the larger communities.
 They also reported on tensions between ethnic groups developing.
 An example is that in February 2017, 51 supporters of Jammeh were arrested for harassing supporters of Barrow.
 Although his election was initially met with enthusiasm, the Centre notes that this has been dampened by Barrow's initial constitutional faux pas with his vice president, the challenge of inclusion, and high expectations post-Jammeh.

-On 5 December 2021, Incumbent president Adama Barrow was declared the winner of The Gambia's presidential election by the electoral commission.
+On 5 December 2021, Incumbent President Adama Barrow was declared the winner of The Gambia's presidential election by the electoral commission.
 The 4 December 2021 election, the first since former dictator Yahya Jammeh fled into exile, was seen as crucial for the young democracy.